ultravideo/kvaShare/README.md

 With this one can distribute the encoding of a video to several computers to speedup the process massively.

+When cloning the repository, make sure that you use depth 1 (--depth 1) to include the submodule.

 ## Usage
 ### Master
 With -help the program prints out all the commands that can be used in the master program.